top of page

 Bergson makes a difference between time and duration.
 Duration is a bit of time between two points. “…succession can only be thought when comparing the present with the past.”
 (Bergson, 2002)

 Between flux and duration, time is present.
 Time is not always present.
 A stone falls to the ground, bounces and comes to rest.
 The sound of this bounce shall represent a heartbeat.
 Within the technical space of my digital audio workstation, the bouncing heart made of stone resonates, falling and bouncing in repetition.
 The regularity of its original impulse lies deep down in the realm of rhythm.
 It cannot speed up to the vibration of a motor, for example.
-It may bounce at the wrong time, resonating in frequency-mismatch like a slash of water in a moving bucket.
+It may bounce at the wrong time, resonating in frequency-mismatch like a slash of water in a moving bucket on a pick-up truck.
 It may seem to be irregular, waiting for the right impulse response, forever falling with the aspect of resting, then bouncing off a surface, defining presence between the flow of time and duration.
 The bouncing heart of stone resonates with key signatures.
 A fundamental presence is anchored in both, the real and the imaginary space.
-Presence is also imaginary.
+Presence is also imaginary, imagination never sleeps.
 The temporarily beating heart creates a gap in the flux of time, a fantastic loop of bouncing resonance in the imaginary duration of time.

 When looking for pitches and keys as acoustic signals in a soundscape, I noticed how much I am focussed on sounds from animals and people.
 They also carry a heart and emit signal sounds.
 Amidst wind or water or stones, or the motor of a boat or a bus, the acoustic signals of animals and people pierce through the background-sound.
 Especially young voices carry a strong signal, often in high pitch.
 As a mother, I am instinctively conditioned to listen for signals of distress or happiness of young ones.